Soojin-Lee0819/Computational-Artwork/January26/README.md

 ## Process

 1) After class, I was so excited to try out things that I learnt in the class that I started to code directly on Processing Program.
-Since this was my first time drawing by code, it was not easy for me to visualize or translate image to code simultaneously.
+Since this was my first time drawing by code, it was not easy for me to visualize or translate image directly to code.
 Therefore, although it seemed like an extrawork, I decided to sketch the outline first.
 On my ipad, I used simple shapes to sketch out the portrait of myself as shown below:

 ![](images/sketchportrait.jpg)

 2) Based on this sketch, I started to code one shape at a time.
 When coding shapes, I depended greatly on https://processing.org/reference/ reference page to learn code languages and applied them to this project with my own twist.

 3) I started with big structure of the body such as an ellipse shape for the face and the rectangle shape for the upper body.
-I then filled in smaller elements like eyes, nose, mouth and earings.
+I then filled in some smaller elements like eyes, nose, mouth, and earings.

 4) As I create shapes, I experimented with colors and carefully assigned colors to the shapes.

 5) Originally, I did not plan to design background but I decided to create a background that represents the personality of myslef, hence I added some sunshine patterns.

-6) After inputting all the shapes and background patterns, I added simple animations that changes colors, positions, and sizes.
+6) After inputting all the shapes and background patterns, I added simple animations like changing colors, positions, and sizes.

 7) Finally, I reviewed codes to make sure that they are indented properlly, and got rid of the unnecessary comments or sentences.